📄️ Agents Overview

 📄️ Tools and Context

-Every agent turn, the context builder assembles the complete input for the LLM — system prompt, tools, loaded context, and conversation history.
+Every agent turn, the context builder assembles the complete input for the LLM — system prompt, tools, loaded context, and the session conversation.
 Understanding this pipeline helps you configure agents effectively and debug unexpected behaviour.

 📄️ LLM Backends

 The Level 3 LLM call is a stateless operation that sends messages and tool definitions to a language model and returns the response.
-Covia supports multiple backends via the LangChain adapter.
+Covia is model-agnostic — it talks to several providers through the LangChain adapter, and the choice of provider and model is yours.
+The models shown below are illustrative examples, not recommendations.